06. Doctrine of Humanity

 1. Every human being is made in the image of God, including every race, ethnicity or nationality (Gen 1:26-29).

-• a.
+a.
 God created the human race with the potential for great diversity in their physical characteristics (skin, hair and eye color, facial features, height, muscle mass, etc.).

-• b.
+b.
 Additionally, as humans obeyed God’s command to “be fruitful and multiply and fill the earth” (Gen 1:28), this would have likely led to the gradual diversification (but not division) of human cultures and customs, even if Adam and Eve had not rebelled against God (Acts 17:24-28).

-• d.
 Even in a sinful world, the diversity of human cultures has led to great beauty, discovery, and technological advancement, giving evidence that, though humans are sinful, they are still made in the image of God and reflect something of God’s intention in what they produce (Matt 7:9-11; Rom 2:14-16).

 2. Humanity’s sin led to a breakdown in their relationship with God and with one another (Gen 3:16; Rom 1:28-31; James 4:1-3).
 As a result, human physical and cultural diversity, which God intended for good, have been corrupted in devastating ways:

-• a.
+a.
 God instituted the confusion and division of human languages at Babel.
 This was both an act of judgment on humans for their rebellion against him and also an act of mercy that inhibited their ability to further cooperate in perpetrating evil (Gen 11:1-9).

-• b.
+b.
 Though human cultures have produced much that is beautiful and beneficial, because humans are sinful every human culture is also corrupt and operates in ways that are contrary to God’s intention.
-Thus, every culture’s values and practices must be evaluated according to Scripture (Acts 14:15-17; 17:22-30; Rom 12:2; 1 Cor 1:18-25; Eph 4:17-19; 1 Thess 5:21-22; 1 Pet 1:18; 4:1-5; 1 John 2:15- 17).
+Thus, every culture’s values and practices must be evaluated according to Scripture (Acts 14:15-17; 17:22-30; Rom 12:2; 1 Cor 1:18-25; Eph 4:17-19; 1 Thess 5:21-22; 1 Pet 1:18; 4:1-5; 1 John 2:15-17).

-• c.
+c.
 Additionally, humans have sinfully responded to human diversity by viewing those who differ from them with pride, fear and hostility (Eph 2:14b).
 They assign value to their differences, elevating certain traits or cultures as superior and denigrating others as inferior.
 Those seen as superior have sought to exploit and dominate those viewed as less valuable.
-In their most malignant forms, these sinful value judgments have resulted in systemic evils like segregation, and atrocities like slavery and genocide.
+In their emost malignant forms, these sinful value judgments have resulted in systemic evils like segregation, and atrocities like slavery and genocide.

-• i.
+i.
 We renounce and repent of sinful value judgments that assign greater or lesser worth to human beings based upon physical characteristics, language or culture.

-• ii.
+ii.
 We remember and grieve over such atrocities that have occurred in history.

-• iii.
+iii.
 We condemn and oppose such atrocities where they are perpetrated today.

 3. We affirm and defend the equal worth and dignity of all human beings, because all are made in the image of God (Gen 1:26-29).

 4. We affirm that all humans of all ethnicities are equally in need of salvation from sin and death, and reconciliation to God through Jesus Christ.
-Therefore, all humans of all ethnicities should be called to repent and trust in Jesus Christ (Acts 17:30-31; Rom 1:16- 18; 3:9-24).
+Therefore, all humans of all ethnicities should be called to repent and trust in Jesus Christ (Acts 17:30-31; Rom 1:16-18; 3:9-24).

 5. We affirm that Jesus Christ died and rose again in order to redeem people from every ethnicity and to create a new, united humanity in himself (Rev 5:9; John 12:32; Acts 10:34-35; Gal 3:28; Eph 2:11-21; Col 3:11).

-• a.
+a.
 Jesus’ death and resurrection are the means by which the hostility between different ethnicities can be resolved, whether that hostility is rooted in the supposed superiority of one group over another, or motivated by bitterness and vengeance for how one’s group has been mistreated by another (Eph 2:14-17; Col 3:11-17).

-• b.
+b.
 The new humanity in Christ does not obliterate human diversity.
 Rather, it restores God’s good intention for human diversity by enabling humans to be united in love, honor and service of God and one another (Rom 12:1-21; 15:5-9).

-• c.
-Jesus Christ has entrusted to his Church the mission to “make disciples of all nations” (Matt 28:18-20; cf. Acts 1:8), and to demonstrate through their shared life not only an appreciation for ethnic diversity but also the reality of ethnic reconciliation in Christ[21] (Gal 3:28; Eph 2:11-21; 3:6; Col 3:11).
+c.
+Jesus Christ has entrusted to his Church the mission to “make disciples of all nations” (Matt 28:18-20; cf. Acts 1:8), and to demonstrate through their shared life not only an appreciation for ethnic diversity but also the reality of ethnic reconciliation in Christ [21] (Gal 3:28; Eph 2:11-21; 3:6; Col 3:11)

 Notes